fperezgarcia/RepData_PeerAssessment1/PA1_template.md

 completeData    <- df[completeIdx,]
 incompleteData  <- df[!completeIdx,]

 incompleteLength <- dim(incompleteData)[1]
 ```

 The total number of missing values in the dataset is: ***2304***

-Fill incomplete values with the mean for that interval
-Merging incomplete data frame with means by interval data frame
+Fill incomplete values with the mean for that interval by merging incomplete data frame with means by interval data frame

 ```r